v0lta/Fourier-Motion-Estimation-and-Segment-Transformation/readme.md

 ###### Known issues and future work:
 The rotations are currently measured with respect to the image center.
-Working with the object center instead will simplify and my stabilize things.
+Working with the object center instead will simplify and may stabilize things.
 The recurrent cell is presently only able to deal with small rotations in a stable way.
 Translation and rotation registration is limited to pixel level accuracy.
 The training process is not perfectly stable, it requires multiple runs to converge.

 ###### Related code: